-After childbirth, women experience many kinds of feelings... from joy that
+After childbirth, women experience a range of emotions: from joy that the

-the baby is healthy and well to feeling weepy, sad, overcome and overwhelmed.
+baby is healthy and well to feeling weepy, sad, overcome, and overwhelmed.

-that there is something wrong with them for having these mixed feelings.
+she may worry that there is something wrong with her for having these

 is a time of enormous change in a woman’s life – socially,